Washington SyCip Graduate School of Business

 The Washington SyCip Graduate School of Business, or simply WSGSB, is the business school of the Asian Institute of Management in Manila, Philippines.
-It is one of the leading business schools in the Asia-Pacific region, especially in the fields of finance and marketing.
-The SyCip MBA program is one of the most recognized in the region.
+It is one of the leading business schools in the Asia-Pacific region, especially in the fields of management, finance and business administration.

+The SyCip MBA program is one of the most recognized in the region, and in September 2025, its Online MBA ranked #1 Worldwide for Class Experience, 7th in Asia Pacific in the Quacquarelli Symonds (QS) 2026 ranking.

+WSGSB has served as the flagship training ground for the next generation of business leaders and managers in Asia's emerging markets and societies.
+Since 1968, more than 8,000 WSGSB graduates from 71 countries have utilized their AIM degree as a passport to exciting, rewarding, and fulfilling careers.

 Programs

 The school offers the following programs: